CyberSecOps/SolarWinds-Sunburst-Solorigate-Supernova-FireEye/README.md

 # **SolarWinds-Sunburst-Solorigate-Supernova-FireEye**
 Resources related to the SolarWinds supply chain breach, connected to the FireEye breach, that identified Sunburst and Supernova.
-Attribution hasn't been confirmed and FireEye have associated with campaign UNC2452, with several media outlets reporting intelligence agencies are attributing the attack to Russian intelligence (SVR).
+Attribution hasn't been confirmed and FireEye have associated with campaign UNC2452, with several media outlets reporting intelligence agencies are attributing the attack to Russian intelligence.

 ![Attack Timeline - Overview](https://orangematter.solarwinds.com/wp-content/uploads/2021/01/TimelineGraphic8.jpg)
 ## **Contents**